-Withdrawals are from areas with water stress % withdrawn from areas with water stress Comparison with previous reporting year Please explain Row 1 Yes Less than 1% Much lower WWF Water Risk Filter In 2019, 0.01% of our water withdrawals came from water stressed areas, compared to 0.1% in 2018.
+areas with water stress with water stress reporting year Row 1 Yes Less than 1% Much lower WWF Water Risk Filter In 2020, 0.005% of our water withdrawals came from water stressed areas, compared to 0.01% in 2019.
 We used the WWF Risk Filter Tool and defined stressed areas as having baseline water stress that is equal to/greater than 'High': 40-80%.
-In 2019, Santa Clara was no longer classed as water stressed.
+In 2020, our Mesa, Arizona test site was the only one classed as water stressed and water withdrawals there decreased by more than 40% compared to 2019.
+Our threshold for "much lower" is defined as any decrease of more than 20%.
 We evaluate the percentage of sites operating in water stressed areas based on the baseline water stress of our site locations.